cosmos/cosmos-sdk/PENDING.md

 * SDK
     * [core] \#1807 Switch from use of rational to decimal
     * [types] \#1901 Validator interface's GetOwner() renamed to GetOperator()
+    * [types] \#2119 Parsed error messages and ABCI log errors to make them more human readable.

 * Tendermint